Manchester Blue Sox: Early minor league teams 1877 to 1899

 The 1891 Manchester "Amoskeags" rejoined the Class B level New England League.
 The Amoskeags finished with a 42–30 record, in third place in the eight–team league.
 Playing the season under manager Louis Bacon, Manchester ended the season 7.0 games behind the first place Worcester team in the final standings.
 Jim Connor of Manchester led the New England League with 80 runs scored.

 The "Amoskeags" nickname corresponds with the Amoskeag Manufacturing Company, which was located in Manchester in the era.

 In 1892, Manchester played a partial season, as the team relocated and folded during the New England League season.
 On July 2, 1892, Manchester relocated to Lawrence.
 The team then disbanded before the conclusion of the regular season.
 The Manchester/Lawrence team had a 26–45 record when the team folded in Lawrence.
 The 1892 managers were Jim Cudworth and W.J.
 Freeman.

 The Lowell Lowells began the 1893 season in the New England League and moved to Manchester during the season.
 Another relocation of the franchise saw the team end the season based in Boston, Massachusetts with a last place finish.
 The Lowell/Manchester/Boston Reds of the New England League ended the 1893 season with a record of 29–55, playing in three cities during the season and finishing in sixth place in the six-team league.
-Lowell (14–20) transferred to Manchester June 26; Manchester (3–13) then moved to Boston in July 16, 1893.
+Lowell (14–20) transferred to Manchester June 26; Manchester (3–13) then moved to Boston on July 16, 1893.
 TBill McGunnigle and Thomas H. O'Brien served as managers during the three-city season.
 The team finished 28.0 games behind the first place Fall River Indians.

 The New England League continued play in 1894 without a Lowell, Manchester or Boston franchise in the eight-team league.

 In 1899 Manchester "Manchesters" returned to the New England league and ended the season in third place.
 The Manchesters of the Class F level New England League ended the 1899 season with a record of 55–41 as John Irwin served as the Manchester manager.
 Manchester attempted to win the second half title on the last day of the season by playing six games with Portland.
 Manchester won all six games, but the results were thrown out by the league.
 Manchester ended the season 4.0 games behind the first place Portland Phenoms, managed by their namesake and future Manchester manager Phenomenal Smith.